NZ suicides highest since records began

 "There's no single solution – there are lots of things that will help, and all of us - government, community, businesses, whānau – everyone – need to work on this together."

-Robinson encouraged people to break from the news today if they need to.
+Robinson encouraged people to take a break from the news today if they need to.

 "Be kind to yourself, and try to remember that you won't always feel like this.
 As hard as it is, try to reach out and talk about how you're feeling with someone you trust, or call a helpline."